fram-lang/fram-doc/src/intro/named-parameters.md

 ## Named Type Parameters

 Type parameters presented in previous section are *anonymous*, i.e., their names are not visible outside the definition.
-Indeed, the programmer have no means to specify the names of type parameters implicitly introduced by ML-style type inference.
+Indeed, the programmer has no means to specify the names of type parameters implicitly introduced by ML-style type inference.
 However, Fram also supports *named type parameters*, which can be explicitly specified by the programmer.
 To specify a named type